 Section 2.
-Medical-hospital, dental and vision insurance shall be available to regular part-time employees who regularly work 1/2 time or more on a pro-rata basis.
+Regular part-time employees who regularly work 1⁄2 time or more: Employer will contribute to the cost of medical-hospital, dental and vision insurance on a pro-rate basis (FTE status).

 Section 3.
 Life Insurance.
 The County shall provide term life insurance and accidental death and dismemberment benefit to all bargaining unit employees.
 The amount of life insurance shall be \$10,000.
 The County shall assume the entire premium for such coverage.